 6. Redemptive Forgiveness: Release resentment.
 Forgive to enable healing, even when reconciliation isn’t possible.

 7. Life-Changing Generosity: Freely and sacrificially give time, presence, and resources—especially across differences.
+(For opportunities to serve beyond the walls, visit our Transforming Communities page).

-Fundamentally, the Jesus Way is a set of practices modeled in the life of Jesus that empower us to hold deep conviction without losing compassion for those who may disagree with us.
+Fundamentally, The Jesus Way is a set of practices modeled in the life of Jesus that empower us to hold deep conviction without losing compassion for those who may disagree with us.
 It offers a path beyond polarization—not by erasing differences, but by transforming how we engage them.

-Although the language may feel new, the Jesus Way actually brings together spiritual principles and practices that Pastor Hurmon has been teaching for many years.
+Although the language may feel new, The Jesus Way actually brings together spiritual principles and practices that Pastor Hurmon has been teaching for many years.
 This is not a new direction, but a more intentional naming and alignment of the formation journey NBCC has been on for more than a decade.
 The Jesus Way is how we follow Jesus together—practicing our faith relationally, across differences, and in everyday life.

 Pastor Hurmon has identified seven “Jesus Way” practices in a book he has written: America’s Last Best Hope: Building Bridges Across Our Differences — The Jesus Way.
 The book is expected to be published within the next year.
 In the meantime, the practices of the Jesus Way will be NBCC’s focus for formation and discipleship throughout 2026.